shyboytm/gamepal-dark-onion-os/README.md

 1. Put your device's SD card in your computer.
 2. Download the most recent zip file from releases.
 3. Unzip the file.
-4. Place the entire top level folder into your Themes file.
+4. Place the entire top level folder into your Themes folder.
 5. Enjoy!

 ## ⁉️ Questions or Feedback